Legal

 1. Right of access (Art.
 15 UK GDPR)

 You may request the data controller to confirm whether your personal data is processed by them.
-If such processing occurs, you can request the following information from the data controller: Purposes of processing
+If such processing occurs, you can request information including:

 2. Right to rectification (Art.
 16 UK GDPR)